AB-Ares/Displacement_strain_planet/README.md

 ### Comments
 We note that some of these functions rely heavily on the [pyshtools](https://shtools.github.io/SHTOOLS/) package of [Wieczorek & Meschede (2018)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2018GC007529) that is used to perform the spherical harmonic transforms, Legendre polynomial expansions, and finite-amplitude calculations.

+This code is still under development and benchmarking.
+If you find any bugs or errors in the code, please report them in GitHub or to adrien.broquet at oca.eu.

 ### Benchmarks
 Moho-relief calculations have been benchmarked to the [ctplanet](https://github.com/MarkWieczorek/ctplanet) package of Mark Wieczorek.
 Displacement calculations have been benchmarked to the analytical model of [Broquet & Wieczorek (2019)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2019JE005959).
 Strain calculations reproduce results published in the literature (e.g., [Banerdt & Golombek 2000](https://www.lpi.usra.edu/meetings/lpsc2000/pdf/2038.pdf)).

 ## Methods
 `Thin_shell_matrix` Solve the [Banerdt (1986)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/JB091iB01p00403) system of 5 equations under the mass-sheet approximation and assuming that potential internal density variations are contained within a spherical shell.
-The system links 8 parameters expressed in spherical harmonics: the topography, geoid at the surface, geoid at the moho depth, net acting load on the lithosphere, tangential load potential, flexure of the lithosphere, crustal thickness variations, and internal density variations.
+The system links 8 parameters expressed in spherical harmonics: the topography, geoid at the surface, geoid at the moho depth, net acting load on the lithosphere, tangential load potential, flexure of the lithosphere, isostatic crustal root variations, and internal density variations.
 Minor corrections have been made in the geoid equations.

 `Thin_shell_matrix_nmax` Solve the [Banerdt (1986)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/JB091iB01p00403) system of 5 equations with finite-amplitude correction and accounting for the potential presence of density variations within the surface or moho reliefs.